 What Modern Movement for Modern Life really excels at is providing choice.
 They currently have over 1,300 classes available, delivered by a wide range of world-class teachers (including HFE contributor Sally Parkes).
 The classes are categorised by style (Pilates, Vinyasa, Mindfulness etc), emotion, benefit, level, duration and even teacher.
 With MFML you truly have the flexibility to find a class that matches your individual workout, or even relaxation goal.

 Classes can be accessed via the MMFL site and they also have an iOS and Google Play app for phones and tablets.
 There two subscription tiers available, monthly and yearly, and either plan comes with a 14-day free trial.

-Movement for Modern Life has kindly provided a special offer and you can get 20% off a monthly or yearly subscription by visiting our Platinum Partners page.
+Movement for Modern Life has kindly provided a special offer and you can get 20% off a monthly or yearly subscription by visiting our graduate offers and discounts page.

 Founded in 2017, Fiit began with a vision of making the world’s best classes, from the industry’s most notable instructors, accessible to everyone.
 Fiit workouts fall into three categories: Cardio (HIIT classes), Strength (bodyweight, equipment and resistance sessions) and Rebalance (yoga, Pilates and mobility workouts).

 Their range of classes are backed up by a roster of world-class instructors and this really is something Fiit hang their hat on, particularly in their marketing.
 Even at glance, you’re likely to recognise a fair few names including Matt Roberts, Adrienne Herbert, Cat Meffan, Courtney Fearon and many more.